By Glen C. Strathy

-In theory, these online slushpiles offer benefits to both publishers and writers, allowing good books to get the attention from publishers they deserve, while letting publishers ignore the worst manuscripts.
+In theory, these online slushpiles could benefit both publishers and writers, allowing good books to get the attention from publishers they deserve, while letting publishers ignore the worst manuscripts.

 For instance, several agents and editors have pointed out the fact that they don't have enough time to wade through their existing slushpiles, let alone read online slushpiles of manuscripts that are not targeted to them.

 It also seems obvious that many of these online slushpiles are designed to make money from aspiring authors, by charging membership fees, selling editorial or self-publishing services, or advertising.

-If I were being particularly cynical, I might suspect that another purpose behind these slushpiles is to siphon some of the bad manuscripts out of the publishing system so that agents and editors don't have to spend money and money sending out rejection letters.
+If I were being particularly cynical, I might suspect that another purpose behind some of the failed slushpiles was to siphon some of the bad manuscripts out of the publishing system so that agents and editors didn't have to spend money and money sending out rejection letters.

 On the other hand, I have heard of a few writers who submitted work an online slushpile and, after much editing, went on to get published.
 Some people have told me these sites were, for them, a source of valuable criticism, advice, and contacts.
 I suspect they are in the minority.
 Nonetheless, if you simply want someone to read your work, and possibly get some feedback on it, this route might work for you.

 On the other hand, you might consider joining a writers' critique group whose members are all committed to their writing career.
 Many writers' associations run such groups, which meet online or in person.